CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             - Don't worry about losing Normals or Tangets they get re-calculated after the Vertex Colors are correctly loaded automatically.

     5 - The script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
-If you have .obj files created from other modeling software imported or modified, THIS SCRIPT WILL PROBABLY FAIL!
+            - Imported or modified .obj files created from other modeling softwares MIGHT MAKE THE SCRIPT FAIL!
             - Feel free to extend the code and add conditions that will prevent the script to affect each .obj files of your project.
             - Example: Name your Croco .obj files as filename_c3d.obj and add a condition check